 Through communication, training, and conversation, people can learn to recognize how their own social identity subtly influences the way they interact with others or the biases they unconsciously hold.
 They can also learn and consider how the dynamics of social identity may be shaping others’ experiences.
 By defining diversity through a lens of social identity, all employees have a way to put themselves into a discussion of diversity, equity, and inclusion.

 Many companies are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
-By identifying a few key actions based on their context and needs, organizational leaders can fast-forward positive DEI outcomes and begin to fully see, appreciate, and engage all their talent.
+By identifying a few key actions based on their context and needs, organizational leaders can fast-forward positive Equity, Diversity & Inclusion outcomes and begin to fully see, appreciate, and engage all their talent.

 Ready to Take the Next Step?